 - Make use of your friends and contacts.
 Let them know about your book and ask them to spread the word person-to-person and through social media.

 - Create business cards with your bookâ€™s title on.
 Always carry some cards with you as you never know who you might meet.
-Business cards are likely to be kept for longer by the recipient and are also more professional than scraps of paper with the info scribbled on.
+People tend to keep professional business cards for longer than scraps of paper with your info scribbled on.
+Also people often find physical business cards more memorable than simply exchanging details virtually.

 - Create a buzz about your book through Twitter and Facebook.
 Social media keeps being brought up and that is for good reason; it is free and one of the easiest ways to get your profile known around the world.
 While it may take time, you can create your own community and keep in touch with fans of your writing and potential buyers of your book.